wrossmorrow/machtests/README.md

 ## Frontmatter

+You can, if you want, use frontmatter to define customizations to how a test script should run.
+Frontmatter items are included in comments in the test script, with `@_____` like codes.
+See `tests/matlab/tests/launch.sh` for example.

+Here is a list of the recognized frontmatter codes now:

 ### `@name`

 The name to use for the test.
 For `influxdb`, spaces will be replaced with underscores.
+This overrides the test script file name (sans extension).
+This is recorded in the logs and result data.

 ### `@version`

 A version number for the test.
+This is recorded in the result data.

 ### `@description`

 A brief description of the test.
 This is for commenting purposes only; the description does not affect how the tests are actually run.
-May be parsed for documentation, however.
+May be parsed for documentation, however, and is good practice to help others understand the test.

 ### `@authors`